 What we like: Eye-catching and functional two-toned design.

-What we don’t: Runs warm and only one light colorway offered.
+What we don’t: Runs warm and relatively low UPF rating.

-Kuhl’s offerings typically strike a nice balance between casual style and technical savvy, and their Engineered Hoodie is case in point.
-This eye-catching sun shirt combines two thicknesses of fabric—140-gram polyester across the shoulders, sleeves, and hood and thinner 130-gram open-knit polyester along the torso—for a subtly two-toned style that maximizes protection where you need it with good breathability everywhere else.
-Tack on sleek thumb holes and an articulated hood, and the Kuhl Engineered is a functional and fashionable choice for laid-back outdoor outings in the sun.
+Kuhl’s offerings typically strike a nice balance between casual style and technical savvy, and their Engineered Hoody is a case in point.
+This eye-catching sun shirt combines two fabric thicknesses—140-gram polyester across the shoulders, sleeves, and hood and thinner 130-gram open-knit polyester along the torso—for a subtly two-toned style that maximizes protection where you need it with good breathability everywhere else.
+Tack on sleek thumb holes and an overlapping collar that minimizes restriction at the neck, and the Kuhl Engineered is a functional and fashionable choice for laid-back outdoor outings in the sun.

-The Kuhl Engineered Hoodie slides in toward the bottom of our list due to its slightly more casual intentions.
-The hoody only comes in one light colorway (the other five are decidedly dark) and is a bit thicker than we’d prefer for most uses.
+The Kuhl Engineered Hoody slides in toward the bottom of our list due to its slightly more casual intentions.
+The hoody only comes in a couple light colorways (the rest are decidedly dark) and is a bit thicker than we’d prefer for most uses.
 And given the fabric weight and tone—plus the $85 price tag—the UPF ratings are rather disappointing.
-Finally, while we like the look of the seam across the chest, it could prove to be uncomfortable, especially for activities like surfing.
+Finally, while we like the look of the seam that runs across the upper chest and down the arms, it could prove to be uncomfortable, especially for activities like surfing.
 In the end, there’s no shortage of more performance-oriented shirts to choose from, but we understand the appeal of the Kuhl for more casual use.

 See the Men's Kuhl Engineered Hoody